Institution of Marriage

 Protestant churches have varying degrees of acceptance of divorce and remarriage.
 Many allow remarriage in the church under at least some circumstances.
 Most do not impose sanctions against their members who have divorced and remarried in civil ceremonies.
 Anyone contemplating divorce or remarriage should find out the policies of his or her own church.

-The Roman Catholic Church does not recognize a remarriage after divorce as being valid unless the original marriage has been annulled by a church tribunal.
-Persons who remarry without annulment are barred from receiving communion in the Church.
-Frequent grounds for annulment include "lack of due discretion" in choosing a spouse, "defective consent," meaning fraud by one of the parties, "psychic incapacity" to fulfill the obligations of marriage, "defect of form," meaning the original wedding was not performed in the Catholic Church, and "prior bond," meaning one of the partners was married to someone else at the time of the wedding4.
+The Roman Catholic Church does not recognize a remarriage after divorce as being valid unless the original marriage has been annulled by a Catholic Church tribunal.
+Persons who remarry without annulment are barred from receiving Communion in the Church.
+Frequent grounds for annulment include "lack of due discretion" in choosing a spouse, "defective consent," meaning fraud by one of the parties, "psychic incapacity" to fulfill the obligations of marriage, "defect of form," meaning the original wedding was not performed in the Catholic Church, and "prior bond," meaning one of the partners was married to someone else at the time of the wedding8.

 Here is a sampling of official church positions from the three largest Christian denominations in the U.S.:

 1660 The marriage covenant, by which a man and a woman form with each other an intimate communion of life and love, has been founded and endowed with its own special laws by the Creator.
 By its very nature it is ordered to the good of the couple, as well as to the generation and education of children.
 Christ the Lord raised marriage between the baptized to the dignity of a sacrament.

 1663 Since marriage establishes the couple in a public state of life in the Church, it is fitting that its celebration be public, in the framework of a liturgical celebration, before the priest (or a witness authorized by the Church), the witnesses, and the assembly of the faithful.